ulfryk/mdfsp/design/1_DESIGN.md

 One issue we may have at some point is an overflow of the numeric value, which is 9,223,372,036,854,775,807 for long int in Java.
 I don't think it is a problem to solve right now, but just in case, I can propose making it unsigned (it doubles the number of values we can use) and/or use 128 bits…

+## Error handling

+For purpose of this MVP prototype I have introduced a single `ProcessingFailure` throwable (without any specific info) and use `MonadThrow` in places where any kinds of failure are possible in logic or any potential exceptions may appear from the I/O.

+In real life every part of the domain would have it's own set of Failures (sum type) and I would use some way to distinct them from predictable I/O exceptions, and from unpredictable ones, and from bug-driven exceptions.
+I have two possibilities on my mind:
+- common `OurFailure` trait which is extended by failures in all parts of the domain and it's a type of a member of `ProcessingFailure`
+- wrapping all returned values in `Either[SomeMeaningfulFailure, _]`

 ---